yoyochen68/Ryan-Yoyo/docs/createVideo.md

 ## Overview
 Have you ever though about that a YouTube video with fanncy animations can be created in 5 minutes?
-In this section, you will learn how to create a stylish YouTube video using templates like the this⭣⭣⭣.
+In this section, you will learn how to create a stylish YouTube video using templates in [Canva](https://www.canva.com/) like the this⭣⭣⭣.

 [![videoLink](https://github.com/yoyochen68/Ryan-Yoyo/blob/gh-pages/assets/images/videoImage/videocover.png?raw=ture)](https://www.canva.com/design/DAE54Q0vivg/L_En1utrgb8BNWUOnr0LFw/edit)